delucagiorgio/Boris-the-space-musician/README.md

 Follow the following instruction according to your operative system. https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation

-Set the directory of the environment on the Boris project location.
+Set the root of the environment on the Boris project location.

 After the installation be sure to activate your new virtual enviroment before starting: when you will do that, go on the next steps.